Route4Me SAML SSO – Security Assertion Markup Language Single Sign-On

 You can set up Route4Me SAML SSO using the Swagger API.
 To do so, you need to:

-2. Configure the Identity Provider with the retrieved metadata.
+2. Configure the Identity Provider.

-3. Retrieve or update the Identity Provider configuration in the application using “/api/v5.0/saml“.
+3. Create or update Identity Provider Configurations.

 With these steps, your SAML setup should be fully configured and functional, which you can test using “/login“.
 Keep reading for a detailed breakdown of each step.
 If any specific part of the process requires additional explanation, reach out, and we’ll be happy to help.

-Step 1: Retrieve Service Provider Configuration Metadata
+Step 1: Create A Service Provider Configuration

 Service Provider configuration data is required to connect the Service Provider (SP) to the Identity Provider (IdP).
 This configuration includes details such as the SP’s “entity_id“, SAML assertion consumer URL, and certificate.